puneetsinghal111/testemailsettings/README.md

-Hello Friends,
+# JEmail Config Verifier(JCV)

-JEmail Config Verifier(JCV) is an AJAXIFIED plugin for Joomla 2.5 and 3.x.
-This plugin helps you to verify your email configurations.
+This is an AJAXIFIED plugin which helps you to verify your email configurations.
+It is compatible with Joomla 2.5 and 3.x versions.

 # How to use